ArduPilot/ardupilot_wiki/dev/source/docs/using-sitl-for-ardupilot-testing.rst

 Accessing log files
 ===================

-SITL supports both tlogs and DF logs (same as other types of ArduPilot ports).
+SITL supports both blogs and DF logs (same as other types of ArduPilot ports).
 The DF logs are stored in a "logs" subdirectory in the directory where you start SITL.
 You can also access the DF logs via MAVLink using a GCS, but directly accessing them in the logs/ directory is usually more convenient.

-To keep your tlogs organised it is recommended you start SITL using the "--aircraft NAME" option.
+To keep your blogs organised it is recommended you start SITL using the "--aircraft NAME" option.
 That will create a subdirectory called NAME which will have flight logs organised by date.
 Each flight will get its own directory, and will include the parameters for the flight plus any